-1 The HHS Centers for Medicare and Medicaid Services (CMS) Innovation Center was established by section 115A of the Social Security Act ("Act") as added by section 3021 of the Affordable Care Act.
-Congress created the Innovation Center for the purpose of testing "innovative payment and service delivery models to reduce program expenditures ...while preserving or enhancing the quality of care" for those individuals who receive Medicare, Medicaid, or Children's Health Insurance Program (CHIP) benefits.
-Section 1115A(d)(1) of the Act authorizes the Secretary of HHS to waive such requirements of titles XI and XVIII of the Act as may be necessary solely for purposes of testing new payment models.
-The Innovation Center seeks to accelerate payment and delivery system
+1 The HHS Centers for Medicare and Medicaid Services (CMS) Innovation Center was established by section 1115A of the Social Security Act ("Act') as added by section 3021 of the Affordable Care Act.
+Congress created the Innovation Center for the purpose of testing "innovative payment and service delivery models to reduce program expenditures ...while preserving or enhancing the quality of care" for those individuals who receive Medicare,

+Medicaid or Children's Health Innurance Program (CHIR) here fits.
+Section 1115 A(d)(1) of the Act outboriess the

-- Maryland will move at least 80% of total revenue into population-based payment systems. - Maryland will achieve a number of quality targets designed to promote better care, better health and lower costs. - Before the start of the fourth year of the model, Maryland will develop a proposal to extend the model beyond five years based on a total Medicare per capita cost of care test. - If after year 5, the model is not extended, or if the model is terminated early, Maryland hospitals will transition to the national Medicare payment system.
+- Maryland will move at least 80% of total revenue into population-based payment systems. - Maryland will achieve a number of quality targets designed to promote better care, better health and lower costs. - Before the start of the fourth year of the model, Maryland will develop a proposal to extend the model beyond five years based on a total Medicare per beneficiary cost of care test. - If after year 5, the model is not extended, or if the model is terminated early, Maryland hospitals will transition to the national Medicare payment system.